The real-life murders that even Agatha Christie couldn't solve | World

 Madeleine’s letter detail: dozens of them were found with Emile — Photo: BBC

-She had lost her virginity out of wedlock, something that, in those days, ruined the lives of girls like her – by being an impediment to marrying anyone else.
+She had lost her virginity out of wedlock, something that, at that time, ruined the lives of girls like her – by being an impediment to marrying anyone else.

 During the investigation, the police discovered that Madeleine had purchased arsenic – according to her, to use on her skin.